joshluo123/JoshuaLuo_portfolio/RESTful Cloud API - boats and loads/README.txt

 Loads may be assigned to only one boat.
 One boat may be assigned any number of loads.

 API supports authenticating users for appropriate requests.
-Loads may be created, edited, viewed, assigned, or removed by any user, even someone who is not authenticated.
+Boats are private, and may only be accessed by their respective owners/creators (except for assigning/removing loads).
+Loads are public, and may be created, edited, viewed, assigned, or removed by any user, even someone who is not authenticated.

 See 'api_documentation.pdf' for more information on the data model for boats and loads and the route endpoints for the API.